P

 Bottom Line

-The corrected 2025 major summary is simple: McIlroy completed the career Grand Slam, Spaun authored an Oakmont breakthrough, and Scheffler became the defining major player of the year with wins at Quail Hollow and Royal Portrush.
+The 2025 major season will be remembered for McIlroy completing the career Grand Slam, Spaun's breakthrough at Oakmont, and Scheffler's dominant wins at Quail Hollow and Royal Portrush.

 For 2026 Presidents Cup coverage, Scheffler is the central takeaway.
 Spaun is the new American depth name to monitor.
 McIlroy is essential global context but not an International Team option.